Golden milk, Latte Oro— also known as Turmeric Milk —is a traditional Ayurvedic Indian drink. It can be as simple as mixing milk and ground turmeric.

 The Leche de Cúrcuma or Leche Dorada, as it is called in Latin America, is a remarkably delicious beverage with great health benefits.

 We made part of our Christmas morning breakfast this past December.
-This Vegan Golden Milk is a very soul-warming drink, it is like hot chocolate but healthier.
+This Vegan Golden Milk is a very soul-warming drink.
+I think it is like drinking hot chocolate but healthier.
 We spiced it a little more to make it more festive.
-It goes perfectly with all the aromas of a homemade Granola.
+It goes perfectly with all the aromas of a Homemade Delicious Granola.

 Vegan Golden Milk Recipe